Job Outlook in the Ft. Lauderdale area:

 Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an Associate Degree by Broward College or the Florida College System.
 Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical College.
 Additional college credit may be awarded with the attainment of additional industry credentials.

-For more information on the Carpentry program attend a program orientation!
+For more information on the Carpentry program, sign up today for a program orientation!

 Get Started on your Career Plan Today!

 Step 1⇒ Attend a Program Orientation